22nd Guards Heavy Bomber Aviation Division: Operations since 1991

 As part of the Russian military reform (2008), the division was disbanded and reorganised as the 6950th Aviation Base, incorporating the former 121st and 184th Regiments.
-The unit's full honorific title was the 6950th Guards Donbas Red Banner Airbase, and its Military Unit Number (V/Ch) is 06987.
+The unit's full honorific title was the 6950th Guards Donbass Red Banner Airbase, and its Military Unit Number (V/Ch) is 06987.

 In 2015/16, the division was reformed at Engels within the Russian Aerospace Force's Long-Range Aviation branch flying the Tu-160 (ASCC "Blackjack") and the Tu-95 (ASCC "Bear").

-A subordinate regiment, 52nd Guards Heavy Bomber Regiment, with the Tu-22M3 Backfire bomber is based at the Shaykovka air base.
-On 14 January 2023 an aircraft from the 52nd Heavy Bomber Regiment, participating in the Russo-Ukrainian War fired a Kh-22 missile that hit a block of flats in Dnipro, killing and injuring numerous civilians, considered by Ukraine to be a war crime.
+A subordinate regiment, 52nd Guards Heavy Bomber Regiment, equipped with the Tu-22M3 Backfire bomber, is based at the Shaykovka air base.
+On 14 January 2023, an aircraft from the 52nd Heavy Bomber Regiment, participating in the Russo-Ukrainian War, fired a Kh-22 missile that hit a block of flats in Dnipro, killing numerous civilians.
+Ukraine has classified this act as a war crime.